FIWARE/tutorials.IoT-Agent/README.md

 the location where the IoT Agent needs to send the UltraLight command and the `commands` array includes a list of each command that can be invoked.
 The example below provisions a bell with the `deviceId=bell001`.
 The endpoint is `http://context-provider:3001/iot/bell001` and it can accept the `ring` command.
+The `transport=HTTP` attribute defines the communications protocol to be used.

 #### :six: Request: